Looking for the perfect email marketing tool?

 In comparison, Mailchimp allows you to create emails, ads, landing pages, postcards, and social posts.

-You can select one or more depending on your campaign needs.
+You can pick one or more based on what your campaign needs.

-Moosend allows you to create various broadcast campaigns such as regular, A/B split, repeatable HTML, RSS, and automation campaigns.
+With Moosend, you can create different types of broadcast campaigns like regular, A/B split, repeatable HTML, RSS, and automation campaigns.

 Now, let’s look at Mailchimp’s broadcasts and templates features: